evadonardem/servmaskexam/README.md

 1. Install the plugin on source and destination websites
 2. The destination will generate a url
 3. Use that URL on the source site to transfer the file

+## NOTES
+The following are the completed tasks:
+1. Page for the plugin. (e.g. http://localhost/servmaskexam/servmask-file-transfer/)
+2. Incorporated form validation using jQuery Validate library.
+3. Applied file uploading but initially implemented with the same WordPress instance.

+## QUESTIONS
+Need to clarify something on the implementation or the usage of the field "Enter WordPress Site URL".